shkao/portfolio/README.md

    - R: Run `02_scRNAseq_normalization.R`
    - Python: Use `log_normalize` function from `02_scRNAseq_normalization.py`

-3. Follow the workflow outlined in `scRNA_analysis/README.md` for a step-by-step guide on data processing.

 ## File Descriptions

-- `scRNA_analysis/README.md`: Detailed workflow for the scRNA-seq analysis pipeline
 - `01_scRNAseq_QC_and_filtering.R`: R script for quality control and filtering
 - `01_scRNAseq_QC_and_filtering.py`: Python script for quality control and filtering
 - `02_scRNAseq_normalization.R`: R script for normalization and data transformation